-Lastly, the recently created real estate investment trusts, or SIGIs, are not subject to the UCI Law nor do they need to be managed by a fund manager.
+Lastly, the recently created real estate investment trusts, or SIGIs, are not subject to the UCI Law (see 2.3 Regulatory Regime) nor do they need to be managed by a fund manager.
 Even though SIGIs are qualified as real estate collective investment companies endowed with legal personality, they are only subject to the SIGIs Framework, the Companies Code and certain provisions of the Securities Code regarding publicly traded companies.